Vision & Mission

 Our staff has a wide range of scientific backgrounds, enabling the provision of expertise across a range of scientific, technological and engineering disciplines.
 Academic staff collaborate closely with users and researchers throughout the University’s three colleges, and the work of the ACMM has a strong academic component.
 Staff provide academic and technical guidance to users on their projects and are expected to provide leadership in the development, introduction and application of characterisation techniques.

-The centre's academic staff maintain their own substantial programs, supported by competitive funding from both research councils, agencies and the community, particularly industry.
+Academic staff affiliated with the centre maintain their own substantial programs, supported by competitive funding from both research councils, agencies and the community, particularly industry.
 They supervise research students and publish research outcomes of quality and quantity consistent with international benchmarks.
 One of the most important agencies of our research programs is postgraduate studentships and postdoctoral fellowships.
-The academic aspects of the student candidature etc. are embedded in the University’s Faculty of Science and this provides an outstanding mechanism for enrolment and management of PhD candidatures supervised by academic staff of the ACMM.

-In addition to PhD research studentships and postdoctoral fellowships, conducted in the host Schools of the academic staff, the centre offers research training through its internationally renown graduate coursework program in microscopy and microanalysis; specialised undergraduate coursework modules for the University’s BSc and BE degree programs; targeted fee-for-service training programs for the community, in particular industry; and special workshops and conferences.
-The graduate coursework program offers awards at the Graduate Certificate, Graduate Diploma and Master of Applied Science level.
-The individual coursework modules are available to users of the centre, to expedite their independent, competent and confident mastery of the facility consistent with the needs of their research.
+In addition to PhD research studentships and postdoctoral fellowships, conducted in the host Schools of the academic staff, the centre offers research training in microscopy and microanalysis; specialised undergraduate coursework modules for the University’s BSc and BE degree programs; targeted fee-for-service training programs for the community, in particular industry; and special workshops and conferences.